javamash/jgen/README.md

-# jPass
+# jGen
-jPass is a random password generator using Python's random.SystemRandom.
+jGen is a random password generator using Python's random.SystemRandom.
 SystemRandom is intended for cryptographic use and generates based on OS resources.

 ## Usage